Vaifathuy/vaifat-rxswift-training/Notes/vault/observables.md

 ## **Other operators**:
 ### With _`share()`_ operator:
 It ensures that an observable does not produce a new subscription every time a new observer subscribes to it.
 It'd rather shares an existing subscription to all the observers.

+### With _`throttle(_:scheduler:)`_ operator:
+The operator filters any elements followed by another element within the specified time interval.
+It makes sure that _no two elements_ are emitted in less then dueTime.